Wide Mouth Mason: Career

 In 2010, Wide Mouth Mason supported ZZ Top with Grady/Big Sugar front-man Gordie Johnson on bass.
 In March 2011, the band announced that Johnson would be joining the band full-time.

 Wide Mouth Mason recorded their first album in five years in late 2010 with Gordie Johnson producing.
 The band has been playing many of these unrecorded songs live over the last year.
 The album entitled "No Bad Days" was released on July 12, 2011.

-In 2019, the group released the heavily blues-influenced album "I Wanna Go With You".
+In 2019, the group released the heavily blues-influenced album I Wanna Go with You.
 The record prominently features Verreault's "Tri-Slide" technique, using three slides on his fretting hand and playing more lap-steel and dobro-style instruments.

+In 2023, the band released the album Late Night Walking on streaming platforms, CD and vinyl.
+The album was recorded by Ryan Dahle at his studio on Mayne Island BC, with Gordie Johnson playing bass.